jeroeningen/advidi_test/README.md

 rake redis:rebuild
 ```

-If you have runned the rspec-tests the development-envoironment may not work properly anymore, because there is no distinction between development upload paths and test upload paths for Carrierwave.
+Furthermore if you have runned the rspec-tests the development-envoironment may not work properly anymore, because there is no distinction between development upload paths and test upload paths for Carrierwave.
 Currently I use the same images for testing purposes and development purposes, which may result in conflicts.
 Currently the only way to solve this is by deleting the seeded campaigns and seed the database again.

 ##Still problems with the app?